Reducing Higher Order Pi-Calculus to Spatial Logics: Introduction

 Spatial logic was presented in \cite{CC03}.
 Spatial logic extends classical logic with connectives to reason about the structure of the processes.
 The additional connectives belong to two families.
 Intensional operators allow one to inspect the structure of the process.
 A formula $A_1|A_2$ is satisfied whenever we can split the process into two parts satisfying the corresponding subformula $A_i$, $i=1,2$.
 In the presence of restriction in the underlying model, a process $P$ satisfies formula $n\circledR A$ if we can write $P$ as $(\nu n)P^{\prime }$ with $P^{\prime }$ satisfying $A$.
 Finally, formula $0$ is only satisfied by the inaction process.
 Connectives $ |$ and $\circledR$ come with adjunct operators, called guarantee ($ \triangleright $) and hiding ($\oslash $) respectively, that allow one to extend the process being observed.
 In this sense, these can be called contextual operators. $P$ satisfies $A_1\triangleright A_2$ whenever the spatial composition (using $|$) of $P$ with any process satisfying $A_1$ satisfies $A_2$, and $P$ satisfies $A\oslash n$ if $(\nu n)P$ satisfies $A$.
 Some spatial logics have an operator for fresh name quantification \cite {CC04}.

 There are lots of works of spatial logics for $\pi $-calculus and {\it Mobile Ambients}.
 In some papers, spatial logic was studied on its relations with structural congruence, bisimulation, model checking and type system of process calculi \cite{Cai08,Cai07,Cao06a,CG00,San01}.

 The main idea of this paper is that the theory of processes can be reduced to the theory of spatial logic.

-In this paper, we present a spatial logic for higher order $ \pi $-calculus, called $SL$, which comprises some action temporal operators such as $\langle \tau \rangle \ $and $\langle a\langle A\rangle \rangle ,$ some spatial operators such as prefix and composition, some adjunct operators of spatial operators such as $\triangleright $ and $\oslash ,$ and some operators on the property of free names and bound names such as $ \ominus n$ and $\widetilde{\ominus }.$ We give an inference system of $SL$, and prove the soundness of the inference system for $SL$.
+In this paper, we present a spatial logic for higher order $\pi $-calculus, called $SL$, which comprises some action temporal operators such as $\langle \tau \rangle \ $and $\langle a\langle A\rangle \rangle ,$ some spatial operators such as prefix and composition, some adjunct operators of spatial operators such as $\triangleright $ and $\oslash ,$ and some operators on the property of free names and bound names such as $\ominus n$ and $ \widetilde{\ominus }.$ We give an inference system of $SL$, and prove the soundness of the inference system for $SL$.
 Furthermore, we show that there is no finite complete inference system for $SL.$ Then we study the relation between processes and $SL$ formulas.
 We show that a $SL$ formula can be viewed as a specification of processes, and conversely, a process can be viewed as a special kind of $SL$ formulas.
 Therefore, $SL$ is a generalization of processes, which extend process with specification statements.
-We show that the structure congruence relation and one-step transition relation can be described as the logical relation of $SL$ formulas.
-We also show that bisimulations for higher order processes can be characterized by a sublogic of $SL$.
+We show that the structural congruence relation and one-step transition relation can be described as the logical relation of $SL$ formulas.
+We also show that bisimulations for higher order processes coincides with logical equivalence with respect to some fragment of a sublogic of $SL$.

 Furthermore, we give a weak semantics version of $SL,$ called $WL$, where the internal action is unobservable.
-The results of $SL$ are extended to $WL$, such as an inference system for $WL$, the soundness of this inference system, and no finite complete inference system for $WL$.\ Finally, we add $\mu $-operator to $SL.$ The new logic named $\mu SL.$ We show that $WL$ is a sublogic of $\mu SL$ and replication operator can be expressed in $\mu SL.$ Thus $\mu SL$ is a powerful logic which can express both strong semantics and weak semantics for higher order processes.
+The results of $SL$ are extended to $WL$ , such as an inference system for $WL$, the soundness of this inference system, and no finite complete inference system for $WL$.\

+Finally, we add $\mu $-operator to $SL.$ The new logic is named $\mu SL.$ We show that $WL$ is a sublogic of $\mu SL$ and replication operator can be expressed in $\mu SL.$ Thus $\mu SL$ is a powerful logic which can express both strong semantics and weak semantics for higher order processes.